aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 ### Packaging the Lambda code
 In this solution, we provide you with sample code for Lambda function that configures AWS account in ServiceNow.
 You can also clone the GitHub repo to tailor the code to your needs and contribute.
 The Lambda function is written in Python, but is too large to be included in-line in the CloudFormation template.
 To deploy it, you must package it.

-Download the code [here](https://code.amazon.com/packages/Controltower-servicenow-integration/trees/mainline) or clone the repo from GitHub.
+Download the code or clone this repo from GitHub.
 Decompress if you downloaded the ZIP version.
 Open a command prompt.
 Navigate to the folder into which you extracted the zip file or cloned the repo and run 'cd src' to change to the subfolder.
 There is a package script in the folder that creates a zipped package for the two Lambda functions provided as part of this solution.
 Depending on your operating system run the script as below.

 Bash
 `./package.sh`